top of page

 • Currently be enrolled in a high school (grades 9-12)

-• Attend a high school in NY, NJ, or CT
+• Attend a high school in New York, New Jersey, or Connecticut

-• Not have previously won or received an honorable mention in the JS Essay Contest
+• Not have previously won or received an honorable mention in the John Sexton Essay Contest

-• Not be related to any member of the JS Scholars Program Team or a current judge
+• Not be related to any member of the John Sexton Scholars Program Team or current judge

-• Only one enter per year per student
+• Only one entry per year per student

 • No more than 600 words (excluding in-text citations and bibliography)